Whale Watching Kona Tours

 If you visit Kona, Hawaii between the months of January and March, then you’re right on time to take part in a wonderful two-hour whale watching cruise.
 Our large population of humpback whales, (Kohola in Hawaiian), have traveled over 3,000 miles, all the way from Alaska, to enjoy the warm and safe waters of the surrounding Hawaiian islands.

 Our fun and relaxing whale watch allows you to spend some time out at sea and observe these gentle giants in their element.
 Visitors often see a huge tail crest in the water and might even catch a whale breaching, or breaking the surface of the water and falling back in with a humongous splash💦!
 If you’re considering whale watching Kona is the place to do it🏝

-Climb aboard our boat to set out in search of whales.
+Climb aboard the Big Islands largest boat to set out in search of whales.
 This boats size allows it to ride comfortably through the water sitting much higher than a standard boat.
 This gives us a better chance of finding whales who can range over many miles along the Kona coast.
 Sometimes the whales are shy, so just be patient, and eventually, we’ll spot a spout or a flipper to help lead the way.

 Throughout the journey, our helpful guide will tell you all about Kona’s humpback whales, their long, yearly migration down to Hawaii each year, and the important place Kohola’s have in the history of Hawaii.

 This whale watching tour is a great opportunity to get some sun, breath in the ocean air, and spend quality time with your family.
 Kids and adults of all ages are welcome, so bring the whole family!
 You’ll also want to make sure your camera with a zoom so that when the humpbacks make their appearance you can capture those amazing moments forever.